Do You Have a Medical Malpractice Case in Pennsylvania?

 Averages can be a good indicator of what to expect from your own medical malpractice lawsuit.
 However, each case is entirely unique; you may receive much more or less in your settlement.
 Your lawyer will always work to secure you the highest settlement possible.

 Some factors that lead to a higher settlement include strong evidence, beginning proceedings quickly, and suing multiple defendants.
 In fact, one injury case against multiple defendants in Delaware County, Pennsylvania, settled for $15 million.

 If you believe you have a medical malpractice case in Pennsylvania, don’t delay reaching out to an experienced medical malpractice lawyer.
 In many cases, you won’t have long to make your claim before the statute of limitations runs out.

-If you have a question about your medical malpractice case or would like a consultation, please don’t hesitate to contact the attorneys at Cohen, Placitella & Roth.
-You can call us at (888) 560-7189, or reach out to us on our website.
+If you have a question about your medical malpractice case or would like a free consultation, please don’t hesitate to contact the attorneys at Cohen, Placitella & Roth.
+You can call us at (888) 560-7189, or reach out to us on online.

 Cohen, Placitella & Roth Law Offices take on—and win—the fights that others think can’t be won.
 Our team of lawyers has earned a distinguished reputation for achieving life-changing outcomes by combining decades of experience, tenacity and fresh strategic perspectives to each case we undertake.
 We champion and seek justice for our clients guided by a shared goal of doing what’s right and making a positive lasting impact on their lives.